a5221985/tutorials/ReactJS/react_in_easy_steps_with_node_and_java_backend.md

 # React in Easy Steps With Node and Java Backend #
 ## Introduction ##
 ### Course and Instructor Introduction ###
+1. What is SPA?
+2. What is React?
+3. Why is React popular for SPA?
+4. Software Setup
+	1. Install Node
+	2. VS Code
+	3. MySQL and Workbench

 ### How to Make the Best of This Course ###
 ### Download the Completed Projects ###
 ### Notes from Theory Lectures ###